Luigi-Pizzolito/Luigi-Pizzolito/README.md

 - :toolbox: I'm interested in: electronic product development, networking and web, Linux, embedded system design, open-source, and software engineering.
 - 🎓 I’m currently studying Information and Electronic Science & Technology BSc at Beijing Institute of Technology.
 - :mantelpiece_clock: In my free time, I work on hardware and software projects.
 Which you can find on here, on my social media, or on my website (click my logo above).
-- :notes: My hobbies include: playing bass guitar, producing music, sound engineering for theare, 3D animation and motion graphics effects.
+- :notes: My hobbies include: playing bass guitar, producing music, sound engineering for theatre, 3D animation and motion graphics effects.
 - :computer: I use Arch Linux, btw.
 Also Windows, and previously MacOS.
 - 📫 How to reach me: DM me on any social media, or [email](mailto:luigi.pizzolito@hotmail.com).